luisgaviria/climbing-lynn-woods/client/lynnwoods/README.md

 in boulders we have climbs.
 each climb has a value.
 App should add all of the values. applying route competitor can climb and other needs to be a witness...
 Witness has to be competitor.
-He needs to confirm.
+He needs to confirm.=> sending a request to be a witness.